 The details of the rivalry don't need to be posted here.
 We all know the names.
 Babe Ruth.
 Harry Frazee.
 Joe DiMaggio vs. Ted Williams.
 Billy Rohr.
 Jim Lonborg vs. Thad Tillotson.
 Thurman Munson vs. Carlton Fisk.
 Graig Nettles vs. Bill Lee.
+Don Zimmer, first with the enemy, then with the good guys.
 Reggie Jackson and Bucky Dent.
 Goose Gossage vs. Carl Yastrzemski.
 Don Mattingly vs. Wade Boggs.
 Roger Clemens vs. all the Yankees... and Roger Clemens vs. all the Red Sox.
 Pedro Martinez vs. all the Yankees, including 3 memorable postseason duels with Clemens.
 Manny Ramirez.
 David Ortiz.
 Aaron Boone.
 Jason Varitek vs. Alex Rodriguez.
 Curt Schilling.
 Mariano Rivera vs. Jonathan Papelbon.
 Johnny Damon, first with the enemy, then with the good guys.

 In the movie Green Street Hooligans, Charlie Hunnam (who has gone from a hoolie's crewcut to a biker's long mane on Sons of Anarchy) tries to describe the rivalry between his favorite “football club,” West Ham United, of the East End of London, and Millwall, of Southeast London.

 That rivalry is particularly nasty not just because of proximity, or even because both clubs have working-class roots.
-It's also because it's got its roots in a labor dispute (or, since it's England, "labour"): West Ham was a "works team," or what we in the U.S. would have called a "company team," the only real survivor of which (as far as I can tell) is the Green Bay Packers.
-They went on strike, and men from Millwall were hired as the strikebreakers.
+It's also because it's got its roots in a labor dispute (or, since it's England, "labour"): West Ham was a "works team," or what we in the U.S. would have called a "company team," the only real survivors of which (as far as I can tell) are a far less violent pair of rivals, the Chicago Bears and the Green Bay Packers.
+The dockworkers went on strike, and men from Millwall were hired as the strikebreakers.

 Well, Red Sox fans don't quite hate the Yankees, and Yankee Fans, as much as the Arab murderers who call themselves “Palestinians” hate the Israelis.
 But they do hate us with an intensity that tends to warp their perceptions of reality.
 We still don’t hate the Sox as much – but it’s not for a lack of trying on the part of the Sox and their fans.